IITian-Ankit/IITian-Ankit/README.md

-- 👋 Hi, I’m @IITian-Ankit
+- 👋 Hi, I’m @Ankit

-🎓 I'm an Electrical Engineering student at IIT goa with a strong interest in **VLSI Design** and **Embedded Systems**.
+🎓 I'm a third year Electrical Engineering student at IIT goa with a strong interest in **VLSI Design** and **Embedded Systems**.
 I’m passionate about blending hardware and software to build smart, efficient systems that solve real-world problems.

 ## 🛠️ Skills
 - Languages: Verilog, VHDL, Python, C++